Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Let me help you, Sam," Larry offered and she took him up on it.
 They both headed over to the bar as Louise and their clients sat in the living room.

-"I'm looking forward to that little magic show Stephens is going to give us before dinner," Mr. Zatara said, making conversation.
+"I'm looking forward to that little magic show Stephens is going to give us before dinner," Mr. Zatara started making conversation.

 "So am I," Mrs. Zatara smiled.